We strive to keep our articles as accurate as possible. If you notice any inconsistencies or outdated info please let us know.

 %USERPROFILE% - This variable does the same as the %HOMEPATH% variable

-In order to use environment variables when defining a save path in novaPDF, you need to follow these steps:
+In order to use environment variables when defining a save path in novaPDF, you can add those in the current active profile.
+To modify the current active profile, follow these steps:

-In the Printing Preferences window select the Save tab
+In the Profile Manager window Click on the General tab

-In the Save options section select Use predefined settings and click on the Configure Save Options button
+Under the Save section select Use predefined settings

-In the Folder name field type or copy and paste the predefined environment variable (%WINDIR% as example) and click OK
+In the Folder name field type or copy and paste the predefined environment variable you want to use (%WINDIR% as example) and click Save to save the current profile

-The next file you convert to PDF will be saved in the directory defined by the environment variable
+The next file you convert to PDF using this profile will be saved in the directory defined by the environment variable

 How to create custom Windows environment variables and use them in the novaPDF Save folder

-Apart from the predefined environment variables you can also create your own environment variables and use them with your novaPDF printer driver.
+Apart from the predefined environment variables you can also create your own environment variables and use them with novaPDF.
 To create a custom environment variable you have to do the following:

 In the System window select the Advanced tab and click on the Environment Variables button